Aridwisaputra31/rice-leaf-segmentation/README.md

 1. **Image Input**
    The program reads all `.jpg` images from a specified directory and resizes them to reduce computational load while maintaining visual features.

-2. **Color Space Conversion (BGR → HLS)**
+2. **Color Space Conversion**
-   Images are converted from the default BGR format to HLS color space.
+   The images are converted from the default BGR format to the HLS color space to better separate color information from lighting conditions.
+This conversion helps make the segmentation process more stable when images are captured under varying illumination in outdoor environments.
-   This transformation improves segmentation reliability because:

-   * Hue represents color type (useful for detecting green vegetation).
-   * Lightness separates brightness variations caused by sunlight.
-   * Saturation helps distinguish plants from soil and background noise.

 3. **Green Color Thresholding**
-   A predefined HLS range is used to identify pixels belonging to rice plants:

-   * Lower bound filters out non-vegetation tones.
-   * Upper bound prevents inclusion of excessively bright or non-leaf regions.

-   This step generates a binary mask highlighting candidate plant regions.
+   A selected range of color values is applied to identify regions corresponding to rice plants.
+This step filters out most background elements and produces a binary mask that highlights the vegetation areas to be processed further.

 4. **Morphological Refinement**
    To improve segmentation quality, several morphological operations are applied: